 Kelowna British Columbia, Canada Travel Guide

-BC Transit operates Kelowna's public bus system, connecting the city and its broader Central Okanagan region.
-The system has a reliable and affordable travel method between neighborhoods and attractions.
+BC Transit operates Kelowna's public bus system, linking the city and its broader Central Okanagan region.
+The system has a reliable and affordable travel method between districts and attractions.
 Buses are clean and well-maintained.

-The main transit exchange is the Queensway Transit Exchange in downtown Kelowna, a central point for many routes.
+The main transit exchange is the Queensway Transit Exchange in the city center Kelowna, a key location for many routes.
 Other important hubs include Orchard Park Shopping Centre and the University of British Columbia Okanagan (UBCO) campus.
 Detailed route maps and schedules are available on the BC Transit website and at major bus stops.

-Services typically operate from early morning (around 6 AM) until late evening (around 11 PM-midnight), with reduced service on weekends and holidays.
+Services are normally open from early morning (around 6 AM) until late evening (around 23:00-midnight), with reduced service on weekends and holidays.

 Frequency varies by route.
 Main routes often have service every 15-30 minutes during peak times.
 Less popular routes run hourly or less frequently.